Joelle-Everaert/BreakingBadge/readme.md

 We created Breaking_Badge, a functional, integrated, full-stack prototype for granting badges to users.

 Thank you for reading this readme and giving us feedback on the project 👊

-[^1]:Fair use disclaimer, this website is for educational purpose only.